-Clarkson's program balances hardware, software, and systems concepts, along with a robust set of communication and teamwork skills that industry leaders seek.
-Ultimately, students have an opportunity to showcase their accumulated knowledge in a design project that they complete as a capstone to the program.
-In addition, some of the design projects give students opportunities to work with professors and graduate students and publish the work at student conferences.
+Clarkson's program pairs hardware, software and systems concepts with a robust set of communication and teamwork skills that industry leaders seek.
+Through a capstone design project, you'll have the chance to showcase the knowledge you've accumulated.
+Some design projects give students opportunities to work with professors and graduate students and present their work at student conferences.

 This bachelor's degree program provides a solid foundation in computer engineering and computational analysis.